The Human Rights Warrior

 I did not include this in the email, but she also told me that she always asked her friends to sit around her at circle time, a perimeter of girlfriend protection.

 Up until last year, I think my reaction might have been different – more anger than the deep sadness that I was feeling.
-But after I wrote the Raising Boys Not To Be Total Jerks post (about my reaction when my son told a sexist joke) in 2011, I heard from dozens of women about their experiences with inappropriate touching, sexual harassment, and sexual abuse.
-Women of all ages, ethnicities and occupations.
+But after I wrote (and Time published) the How to Raise Boys Not To Be Total Jerks piece about my reaction when my son told a sexist joke, I heard from dozens of women about their experiences with inappropriate touching, sexual harassment, and sexual abuse.
+Women of all ages, ethnicities and occupations, shared their experiences from all over the world.
 A couple of medical professionals even told me about patients who had touched them inappropriately during medical examinations.
 The sad truth is that these are experiences that are all too common for girls and women throughout the world.
 I realized, sitting there in the car with my key in the ignition, that this was only the beginning for my second grade daughter.

 In those few seconds before normality returned and we drove on to the orthodontist, I saw an image of myself in the second grade.
 An image, like I was watching from above, of myself at the age of 7, pinned down in the dust on the playground at Magnolia Woods Elementary School by a boy who easily weighed twice as much as me.
 I had not thought of it in more than 30 years, but now I had a sudden, strong remembrance of the feeling of being panicked and trapped, as he sat heavily on my chest and held my wrists down on either side of my head.

 I had thought that we were playing chase at recess; HE told me that we were playing kissing chase.
-He demanded that I let him kiss me – a kiss was the price of my freedom.
+He demanded that I hold still so he could kiss me – he caught me, so it was his right.
+A kiss was the price of my freedom.
 I remember thrashing, kicking, rolling my head and arching my back, all to no avail.
 A crowd of first and second graders gathered to watch.
 I think they were cheering him on.

 I have no complaints about the way my daughter’s school responded.
 The teacher replied within a few hours and forwarded the information on to the school principal and social worker.
 First thing on Monday morning, the social worker interviewed both students.
 By Monday afternoon, they had put place a six point plan of strategies to ensure the safety of all of the second graders.
 The school social worker laid it out for me: